 5. Leg raise

-This exercise helps in strengthening the leg and stomach muscles.
+This exercise helps in strengthening and increasing the resistance of the leg and stomach muscles.

 - Lie on your back and try raising both the legs at the same time.